List of 90210 characters: Navid Shirazi

 In the latter part of the season, Silver and Navid become a real couple, hiding their relationship.
 At the Yoga Retreat they have sex in a tent.
 Things begin to fall apart, however, when Adrianna reveals that she knows Navid was seeing another girl, and that she wishes to get revenge on the girl.
 In season three, Navid discovers that his father has knowingly used underage girls in his films, making him a child pornographer.
 In an outburst in his guidance counselor's office Navid blurts this out, and his counselor sets events in motion, leading to Navid's father's conviction.

 Afterwards, Navid hits upon the idea of using his father's old production studio as an enterprise to redeem his family name and earn some money.
 Working with Dixon, he rents it out for music videos, and his first one with Nelly could be called a qualified success.

 In season four, things are going well for Navid, and he is happy with Silver.
 His younger sister comes to stay with them, making them have to act as parents before she runs away to live with a tattooist.
 Things start to go wrong for Navid as his uncle takes over one of his studios, and in order for Navid to tell the police, he must fire Silver to protect her.
 However, he cannot tell her this, and they eventually break up because Silver thinks he is lying again.
 He goes and lives with Dixon and Austin and eventually Silver and he become good friends again.

+In the series finale, Navid and Adrianna rekindle their relationship and later become engaged.